strxproject/starix-building-guide/README.md

 ## Starix Building Guide
 Welcome to the Starix Building Guide!
-This is where you will build Starix yourself
+This is where you will build Starix yourself (make the ISO)

 ***Windows and the Windows logo are all trademarks of Microsoft Corporation in the US and/or other countries.
 No copyright infringement is intended.***
 ## Contents